defuse/dnsfs/README.md

 give `dnsfs.rb` a domain name, it will show you the list of hosted files and ask which one you want to download.

+How fast is it?
+I downloaded a 568K file from my nameserver in 293 seconds... so about 1981 bytes/second.
+Of course it depends on the RTT, and it can probably be sped up a lot by sending requests in parallel (this script doesn't).

+NOTE: I'm pretty sure something like this has been done before...
+I just wanted to write it myself and couldn't find the reference.
+Please let me know of similar things!

 Examples
 ========

 Downloading
 -----------

+Note: Intermediate nameservers may cache your requests.
+Please be respectful and query the authoratative nameserver directly!

     $ ruby dnsfs.rb --download --nameserver dnsfs.defuse.ca dnsfs.defuse.ca
     1. manifesto.txt (size: 3880 bytes)